 The Agency has entered into liquidity facilities and interest rate swap agreements in respect of its outstanding Residential Housing Finance Bonds that bear interest at a variable rate and are subject to optional and mandatory tender.
-Certain information related to those variable rate bonds and swap agreements is included in the notes to the audited financial statements contained in Appendix A to this Official Statement.
+Certain information related to those variable rate bonds and swap agreements is included in the Notes to Financial Statements contained in Appendix A to this Official Statement and in the unaudited financial statements contained in Appendix B to this Official Statement.
 The Agency does not make any representation as to the creditworthiness of any provider or counterparty on facilities and agreements relating to its variable rate bonds.